 COVID-19 checkup: Here's where Vancouver Island's cases are

-The southern region, which includes Greater Victoria, the Saanich Peninsula, Port Renfrew and the Southern Gulf Islands, has now recorded 64 cases of the virus since the pandemic began, edging out the northern region which has reported 62 cases.
+The South Island region, which includes the Greater Victoria area, Port Renfrew and the Southern Gulf Islands, has recorded 55 cases of COVID-19 since the pandemic began.

 The latest case on the South Island was diagnosed five days ago after the region went more than three weeks without a new confirmed case, according to Island Health data.

 The Central Vancouver Island region has added three new cases since last week for a total of 41 cases Tuesday.
 The region includes the communities of Tofino, Port Alberni, Nanaimo, Parksville, Lake Cowichan and Duncan.
 The most recent case in the Central Island was found 4 days ago.

 While the North Island region has recorded the most cases of the virus since the pandemic began, there have been no new cases added in the region over the past 13 days, according to Island health.

 There have been 60 cases of the virus in the northern region, which includes the area stretching from Courtenay-Comox to Port Hardy.

 No one is in hospital with the virus in the Island Health region Tuesday, according to the latest data from the B.C.
 Centre for Disease Control.

 Of the 156 cases of COVID-19 recorded by Island Health, 152 were confirmed by laboratory testing, while four were epidemiologically linked, meaning no COVID-19 test was administered though the virus was presumed to be present due to the patient's symptoms and contact with a known COVID-19 case.